 A popular question is “how do I know what to offer?”
 There is no right or wrong answer to this question, and your Real Estate Agent should be able to guide you based on comparable properties that have been sold in that area.

 Where this becomes a bit tricky are areas where there is a high demand for property and a low inventory.
 We call this a “seller’s market” and the price may have to be equal to or more than what the property is listed for.
 On the other hand, the area may have a low demand for property and a high inventory, which makes it a buyer’s market.
 In that case you may be able to offer quite a bit less than the list price.
 That’s why finding a real estate agent with experience to guide you through the process is key.

-Ideal Lending Solutions, a division of American Financial Network, Inc. is a local direct lender with multiple branches throughout Florida and North Carolina.
-Our experienced loan officers will explain loan programs and offer great rates so you can meet your homeownership goals.
+Ideal Lending is a local mortgage lender based in South Florida.
+Our experienced loan officers will explain loan programs and offer competitive rates so you can meet your homeownership goals.
 We are here to help you afford the American dream!
 Let’s talk about your options today!